Troubleshooting and potential complications

 What should I do when there's fluid leaking around the G-tube?

-- First, check the characteristic of the drainage
+- First, check what the drainage looks like.

 - If tube feed or medication is leaking around the tube, please stop using the G-tube and call 804-828-3500.